juan1t0/juan1t0/README.md

 ## I'm a Student, Researcher, AI Lover!
 - ✨ My name is JuanPablo, but everyone knows me as JUANITO or JAPOS
 - 🔭 I'm currently working on a project at my university called RUTAS
-- 🌱 I'm learning neuroscience and AI's theories
+- 🌱 I'm trying to learn new theories of neuroscience and AI
 - 🔬 2021 Goals: Learn a little more about how the human brain works

 ### Connect with me: